MARCH BROWNS ARE ON THE WATER!

 Anglers have a lot of options over the coming days There are still Hendricksons and Early season mayflies on the Tailwaters.
 These insects will still linger on the East and West branches for some time.
 Their spinners will make for reliable activity nightly.

 The action on the Freestones will be somewhat sporadic in the coming days.
 Anglers need to be persistent in looking for the best stretches of water.
 The Trout will be involved in a major change in the coming days.
 After a long winter of holding and feeding in the deep slow water the next few weeks are moving time.
 AS the hatches switch to insects that inhabit the riffles and pocket water the Trout will spread out and start to use all of the river.

 As the fish spread out the Nymph fishing will pick up steadily.
 Anglers will also be able to start prospecting the riffles with larger dry flies.

 If you plan on getting out this week you should have the usual generic BH nymphs such as pheasant tails, Prince and Hares Ear.
 Our custom patterns like the Ice Pupa, BH Soft Hackles, and wired nymphs are killing it.

 The Dry Fly selection at this time should be pretty big.
-Once we get to this portion of teh season the possibilities are broad regarding what you may encounter.
-A few thing that are must have are - Knock Down Duns, Spent WIng Caddisflies and Hackle WIng Spinners.
-These will get it done in most circumstance.
+Once we get to this portion of the season the possibilities are broad regarding what you may encounter.
+A few thing that are must haves are - Knock Down Duns, Spent WIng / CDC Caddisflies and Hackle WIng Spinners.
+These will get it done in most circumstances.
 We have plenty of our custom ties in stock so stop by before heading to the river.

 Our guides have some prime time openings available in May and June.
 Give us a call today to plan your next trip.
 607-290-4022